 DOS Shooter / Platformer

-Mach 3 (1983) is a classic arcade shooter released by Loriciel Electronics.
+Mach 3 (1987) is a classic arcade shooter released by Loriciel Electronics.
 The game was popular during its time and is known for its fast-paced gameplay.
+Slay all the enemies, avoid the mines, and travel between distinct worlds to kill the evil mastermind.
 The action is very smooth, and overall it's a very polished CGA game that manages to overcome many hardware limitations.
 Mach3 remains a nostalgic favorite among retro gaming enthusiasts.

 StarGlider (1987) is a legendary wireframe 3D action shooter developed by Argonaut Software and Realtime Games.
 One of the first of its kind ever.
 Your goal on each level is to find Starglider one, a golden bird with animated wings, then destroy it.
 With revolutionary spaceflight dynamics and a long list of innovative features, StarGlider ranks as one of the most underrated space sims of all time.